tl-its-umich-edu/react-ga-onetrust-consent/README.md

 # Overview

 React projects built with either Typescript or Javascript are able to utilize this code.
 Applications should import and apply the hook `useGoogleAnalytics` at the root level of App component.
-Upon initializing with the proper settings, this hook will call upon the `useOneTrust` hook which initializes the consent banner and captures user preferences.
+Upon initializing with the proper settings, this hook will return handler functions that can be applied to the `useUmConsent` hook which initializes the consent banner and captures user preferences.

-Beyond simply loading a script for the banner, the `useOneTrust` hook also writes a callback to properly emit settings changes to Google Analytics and delete Google Analytics cookies if tracking is denied (EU countries only).
-To get a better understanding how OneTrust and Google Analytics work together, see the [UMich Google Analytics implementation instructions](https://vpcomm.umich.edu/resources/cookie-disclosure/#3rd-party-google-analytics).
+Upon calling the `initializeConsentManager` method from the `useUmConsent` hook, some configuration settings are given to customize the banner, including whether the banner runs for all users or only EU users, which is required by [GDPR](https://gdpr.eu/what-is-gdpr/).
+The handler functions `gaHandlers` will properly emit settings changes to Google Analytics and delete Google Analytics cookies if tracking is denied.
+To get a better understanding how Google Analytics works with this script, see the [UMich Google Analytics implementation instructions](https://vpcomm.umich.edu/resources/cookie-disclosure/#3rd-party-google-analytics).

-Keep in mind that the consent banner has a privacy hyperlink that redirects to a `/privacy/` path on the current application's web domain.
-Be sure to implement a privacy page or redirect the application appropriately.
+Keep in mind that the consent banner has a privacy hyperlink that, by default, redirects to a `/privacy/` path on the current application's web domain.
+This can be changed in the `initializeConsentManager` parameters, so be sure to implement a privacy page or redirect the application appropriately.

 # Installation